 Adding Custom HTML Block

-The Custom HTML content block allows you to add your own HTML code to an email message that you are designing with the builder.
+The Custom HTML content block lets you add your own HTML code while designing an email message within the builder.
 It’s as simple to use as a text block.

-Note: Using your own code may affect how the message is rendered in email clients, preventing it from adjusting to the screen size (that is, the responsiveness of the message).
+Note: Using your own code may affect how the message is rendered in email clients, preventing it from adjusting the screen size (i.e., the message responsiveness).
 Ensure that you use HTML that is email-compliant and responsive.

 To add your code, simply drag an HTML content element into your message.
 It can be positioned alone, with other HTML content items, or mixed with other types of content.